maltfield/rtd-github-pages/docs/configuration.rst

 The scsimount panel command may also be used to display and/or modify this value on demand once Hercules has been started.
 Note too that the scsimount panel command also lists any mounts and/or dismounts that may still be pending on the drive, as long as you've defined your tape drive as a model that has an LCD "display" (such as a model 3480, 3490 or 3590).

-Note:  enabling this option may cause Hercules to take longer to shutdown depending on the value specified for this option as well as how the host operating system (Windows, Linux, etc) and associated hardware (SCSI adapter) behaves to drive status queries for drives which do not have any media currently mounted on them.
+.. note:: Enabling this option may cause Hercules to take longer to shutdown depending on the value specified for this option as well as how the host operating system (Windows, Linux, etc) and associated hardware (SCSI adapter) behaves to drive status queries for drives which do not have any media currently mounted on them.

 SHCMDOPT